Elias Cornelius Boudinot: American Civil War

 The following year Boudinot was chosen as the chairman of the Arkansas Democratic State Central Committee and monitored rising tensions in the country.
-In 1861, he served as the secretary of the Secession Convention as the Arkansas Territory determined whether it would leave the Union.
-He also served in the 1st Cherokee Mounted Rifles under his uncle Stand Watie.
+In 1861, he served as the secretary of the Secession Convention as Arkansas determined whether it would leave the Union.
+He also served in the 2d Cherokee Mounted Rifles under his uncle Stand Watie.
 Boudinot was elected major of the regiment.
 In 1862, he was elected a delegate to the Confederate States House of Representatives, representing the majority faction of the Cherokee who supported the Confederacy.
 (A minority supported the Union.)
 After the war, he was chairman of the Cherokee Delegation (south) to the Southern Treaty Commission, which had to renegotiate their treaties postwar with the United States.
 They were forced to cede territory, emancipate their slaves, and to offer full citizenship to Cherokee Freedmen who chose to stay with the nation, in a pattern similar to that which the United States required of the former states in rebellion.